 Atomic Data requires

-subject-property uniqueness, which means that this is no longer an issue for clients.
+subject-property uniqueness, which means that these issues are no more.

 RDF allows that